L78k3/grimmora-pages/content/Campaigns/Campaign 1/Characters/GageGreengather/Gage.md

 ## Attacks & Spellcasting (Revised)

 ### Weapons

+_For attack rolls, roll `1d20` and add the "to hit" modifier.
+For damage rolls, roll the specified dice and add the damage modifier.
+The full dice roll is also provided._

 - **Dagger:** **+7** to hit (`dice: 1d20+7`), `1d4` + **4** piercing damage (`dice: 1d4+4`)
 - **Shortbow:** **+9** to hit (`dice: 1d20+9`), `1d6` + **4** piercing damage (`dice: 1d6+4`)